MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

 The Microsoft Entra External ID billing model applies to all external users, including:

-- B2B collaboration external guests in Microsoft Entra External ID [workforce tenants](tenant-configurations.md#workforce-tenants).
+- B2B collaboration external guests in Microsoft Entra [workforce tenants](tenant-configurations.md#workforce-tenants).
+These are users who sign in with external credentials and whose **UserType** property is set to **Guest**.

    > [!NOTE]
-   > For B2B collaboration in [multitenant organizations](~/identity/multi-tenant-organizations/multi-tenant-organization-overview.md#who-are-multitenant-organization-member-users), this billing model applies only to external users with a UserType of Guest.
-It doesn’t apply to external members that originate from within the multitenant organization, which have a UserType of Member.
+   > If you own and operate multiple tenants, your member users can authenticate across your tenants without being counted in the MAU total.
+For B2B collaboration, the MAU billing model applies only to external users with a UserType of Guest.
+It doesn’t apply to users originating from within the organization with a UserType of Member.

-- External users in Microsoft Entra External ID [external tenants](tenant-configurations.md#external-tenants), which includes consumers and business guests (users without directory roles), and admins (users with directory roles).
+- External users in Microsoft Entra [external tenants](tenant-configurations.md#external-tenants), which includes consumers and business guests (users without directory roles), and admins (users with directory roles).
+MAU billing applies to all users in an external tenant regardless of their **UserType** setting.

 Billing is based on monthly active users (MAU), which is the count of unique external users who authenticate to your tenants within a calendar month.
 To determine the total number of MAUs, we combine MAUs from all workforce and external tenants that are linked to a subscription.